 We now build a specific model.
 For each planet, we choose (determine) a specific center, radius, and rate of travel.
-Conveniently (and likely without much thought), we assume that the circles are all coplanar.
-We can now "test" our model.
+Without much thought, the circles are all coplanar.

 Here is a first picture:

 Or, perhaps a better way to think about it: